Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Experiments

 \section{Experiments}

-Our evaluation consists of three main aspects.
-Firstly, we visually demonstrate the presence of aliasing artifacts following downsampling, as well as spectral artifacts resulting from FLC Pooling \cite{grabinski2022frequencylowcut}.
-Secondly, we assess the performance of state-of-the-art models trained using standard techniques against both FLC Pooling and our new ASAP.
-Through this evaluation, we showcase that ASAP exhibits superior inherent robustness against common corruptions and adversarial attacks.

-Lastly, we evaluate our ASAP network in combination with adversarial training and demonstrate its ability to prevent catastrophic overfitting during FGSM adversarial training, similar to the performance of FLC Pooling \cite{grabinski2022frequencylowcut}.
-Moreover, ASAP is able to achieve a consistent increase in robustness against complex adversaries, like PGD \cite{pgd}, compared to FLC Pooling.
+For evaluation, we first visualize aliasing artifacts following downsampling, as well as sinc-interpolation artifacts resulting from FLC Pooling in \autoref{subsec:artifact_rep}.
+Second, we assess the performance of state-of-the-art models trained using different downsampling techniques against both our FLC Pooling and ASAP in \autoref{subsec:native_rob}.
+This evaluation demonstrates that FLC Pooling and ASAP learn more stable features leading to improved robustness against common corruptions and low budget adversarial attacks.
+Third, we evaluate our FLC Pooling and ASAP networks in combination with adversarial training and demonstrate their ability to prevent catastrophic overfitting during FGSM adversarial training in \autoref{subsec:cata_ov}.
+Lastly, we conduct ablation studies in \autoref{sec:abl}.